The GoPro Hero from Verizon is Perfect for Our Family

 Since we had affixed it already to our bike helmet we decided to go on a local nature hike with it.
 This was quite entertaining as the Tiny One was narrating his every move plus we were able to capture fun treasures we found along our way.
 This will also be a perfect way to capture that first day back at school as we swing from our favorite tree while waiting for our bus.
 The GoPro Hero 4 Session also comes with an app for your phone so you can edit, share and even more right from your phone!
 Some other great apps: Some great Family and/or Back To School apps to check out are Family Locator, Brainscape, Todoist, and Google Goals.
 Plus Verizon also has a Back to School deals page where you can save some money!

 As a parent, video mode is my absolute favorite aspect to the GoPro.
 I love the ease in which I can easily place or affix the Session on and just stand back and let it record moments.
 The waterproof GoPro’s are super versatile and fit in seamlessly with a busy family lifestyle.
 I am grateful that there is new technology today that helps us get out from behind the camera and experience life with our families while still capturing all those moments that I will forever look back on and treasure.
 I am also super thankful to Verizon for allowing me to try out one of these cameras; it has been an amazing opportunity.
 Verizon has also graciously allowed me to check out the camera again when I travel next month and have an opportunity to snorkel one of the top beaches in the world: Grand Anse Beach.
+(Update: Check out our review from Grenada here!)
 This year, a GoPro is definitely at the top of this mommy’s Christmas Wish List!